 Nicolai Vesterkær Krog is the mind behind this exciting newcomer.
 And he is particularly interested in finding visual aesthetics that match the productions he puts out in Foul-Up.
-When asked about how he approaches this, he is clear: I choose the visual artists together with the music artists, visual artists whose work I feel compliments the music, either with an aesthetic link or as a contrast.
+When asked how he approaches this, he is clear: I choose the visual artists together with the music artists whose work I feel compliments the music, either with an aesthetic link or as a contrast.
 Because the label is about supporting the visions of the artists, I typically emphasise personal ties with the people involved.
-Sometimes the links between the music and the visuals are rooted in friendships between the artists so that the relationship is the reasoning for working together, with thematic connections being less outspoken.
+Sometimes the links between the music and the visuals are rooted in friendships between the artists so that the relationship is the reason for working together, with thematic connections being less outspoken.
 But of course, the visual work as a match for the music is debated each time between the artists, the designer – Tilmann Steffen Wendelstein from The Simple Society – and myself.

 One of Foul-Up’s interesting multidisciplinary collaborations comes off the hand of Copenhagen’s Beastie Respond (Tobias Hjørnet Pedersen) and Eva Papamargariti and their work for Information city (2017), Beastie’s new album.
 Information City is the second album from Beastie Respond, a production that attempts to reflect this world in a straightforward sense.
 Information City is the simulacrum in which we live and exist, where our cultural identities exist primarily as representations of a real without origin, he explains.
 Considering the amount of data we upload and consume every year it’s becoming more and more apparent this exponential growth is unlikely to stop.
-At the same time, as this expanding data pool grows, making sense of it becomes concurrently more difficult; the distinctions between dream and reality, fact and fiction, truth and lie fade into obscurity.
+At the same time, as this expanding data pool grows, making sense of it becomes concurrently more difficult; the distinctions between dream and reality, fact and fiction, and truth and lie fade into obscurity.

-Eva is a greek visual artist based in London, with architecture and visual communication background.
+Eva is a Greek visual artist based in London with an architecture and visual communication background.
 Her work approaches digital and physical environments exploring themes related to simultaneity, the merging and dissolving of our surroundings with the virtual.
-Eva and Tobias (via Foul-Up) have also recently co-presented an event together at Berlin’s art film shop “Image Movement” (a subsidiary to the Sprüth Magers galleries), with some of Eva’s animated works and musical accompaniment by Beastie Respond.
+Eva and Tobias (via Foul-Up) have also recently co-presented an event together at Berlin’s art film shop Image Movement (a subsidiary of the Sprüth Magers galleries), with some of Eva’s animated works and musical accompaniment by Beastie Respond.

 How would you describe the symbiotic collaboration behind the artwork and album for Information City?

 It’s an artistic expression of the digital public space of the Internet.
 You see the various interconnected networks and different currents of information oozing in between.
 It’s almost like a psycho-geographic city map of the Internet.
-It could be a map of your own favourite parts of the Internet or the interest bubbles you move within, that define what the world looks like when you look at it through your socio-political contact lens.
-I find it interesting to study how the representation and the de- and reconstruction of socio-political events fluctuate dependently on the information current we tap into.
+It could be a map of your own favourite parts of the Internet or the interest bubbles you move within that define what the world looks like when you look at it through your socio-political contact lens.
+I find it interesting to study how the representation and the de- and reconstruction of socio-political events fluctuate depending on the current information we tap into.
 These dynamics are exceptionally strong within the digital public space of the Internet.

 One is about political agenda setting on social media conduits, and one is about social control and the stress that many young people undergo while observing their peers’ endlessly more interesting social lives on social media with low self-esteem and self-doubt as a result.
 I am mainly concerned with how extreme right-wing politics are formed and popularised via social media.
 How it’s made accessible to a broad audience by using what on the surface seems to be harmless irony and sarcasm – but it isn’t.

 The amount of social control we exercise over each puts each of us under tremendous amounts of stress.
-No one shows the toil and trouble that makes these indulgences possible and the downside of the medal is something we rarely see.
-I’m not trying to shame those who have worked hard to achieve great things, but I fear that the effect of the way success, to a great extent, is being represented on social media, is a generation of youth who will mirror their own lives with what they see on social media.
+No one shows the toil and trouble that makes these indulgences possible, and the downside of the medal is something we rarely see.
+I’m not trying to shame those who have worked hard to achieve great things.
+Still, I fear that the effect of the way success, to a great extent, is being represented on social media is a generation of youth who will mirror their own lives with what they see on social media.

 These two themes are what I am trying to digest and represent.
 I might seem conservative and backwards-looking.
 But I am just concerned and unsure of what to make of it all.
-It’s hectic, and it’s difficult to navigate in all this information and mania, sorting the inputs and tying and disentangle them in a way that doesn’t make your own life seem shit.
-So the sonic informational pathology is my study of the symptoms of a society in distress where the blame is put on refugees, people with non-binary genders, and anyone or anything that “threatens” the apparently very feeble western “culture”.
+It’s hectic, and it’s difficult to navigate all this information and mania, sorting the inputs and tying and disentangling them in a way that doesn’t make your life seem shit.
+So the sonic informational pathology is my study of the symptoms of a society in distress where the blame is put on refugees, people with non-binary genders, and anyone or anything that “threatens” the apparently very feeble Western “culture”.

-For Information City, you set no limits on your sample sources; instead of taking fragments from a vast array of media, could you explain what were these sources and why were interesting for you to use them?
+For Information City, you set no limits on your sample sources; instead of taking fragments from a vast array of media, could you explain what were these sources and why they were interesting for you to use them?

 It could also be tiny bits of riffs of songs that I like or fragments of speeches and poems.
 Not necessarily sampling but more coupling of disparate sources of inspiration.
-For this album inspiration wasn’t something that “came” to me, but rather something I chose, to amplify the idea of fleeting attention and incomprehensible information.
+For this album, inspiration wasn’t something that “came” to me, but rather something I chose to amplify the idea of fleeting attention and incomprehensible information.
 A significant portion of the inspiration that I chose was in literature from authors like Baudrillard and Guy Debord.

 What were the biggest challenges you faced during the development of the collaboration?

-Many of those systems seem to construct a resistance towards the state of permanence; they are in a constant condition of changing.
-Lyotard wrote in 1977 ‘What is important is no longer the object, a concretion inherited from the codes, but metamorphosis, fluidity” and if we create an analogy this shift from the object or the body towards a series of infinite transformative states is something I find fascinating.
-Apart from that, I am also very intrigued by the fact that these systems contain various apparatuses that in the present times become integral parts of the inevitable entanglement between technological and natural structures.
+Many of those systems seem to construct a resistance towards the state of permanence; they are in a constant condition of change.
+Lyotard wrote in 1977 ‘What is important is no longer the object, a concretion inherited from the codes, but metamorphosis, fluidity” and if we create an analogy, this shift from the object or the body towards a series of infinite transformative states is something I find fascinating.
+Apart from that, I am also very intrigued by the fact that these systems contain various apparatuses that, in the present times, become integral parts of the inevitable entanglement between technological and natural structures.

 What is your chief enemy of creativity?

-For example, I might spend many days repeatedly analysing the conceptual part of a project and then get extremely stressed when it’s time for the realisation; I guess its part of a self-doubt process that relates to decision making and the many possibilities for action that occur and exist at the beginning of each project.
+For example, I might spend many days repeatedly analysing the conceptual part of a project and then get extremely stressed when it’s time for the realisation; I guess its part of a self-doubt process that relates to decision-making and the many possibilities for action that occur and exist at the beginning of each project.